oracle/graal/docs/tools/insight/README.md

 ### Embeddeding GraalVM Insight into Applications

 GraalVM languages (languages implemented with the Truffle framework) can be embedded into custom applications via [Polyglot Context API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Context.html).
 GraalVM Insight can also be controlled via the same API.

 Read the [embedding documentation](Insight-Embedding.md) to learn how to integrate GraalVM Insight capabilities into applications in a secure way.

 ### Tracing with GraalVM Insight

 GraalVM Insight dynamically adds tracing capabilities into existing code.
-Write your application as normally and apply [Open Telemetry](https://opentelemetry.io/) traces dynamically when needed.
+Write your application as normally and apply [Open Telemetry](https://opentelemetry.io/) traces dynamicall when needed.
-Read more about Insight and Jaeger integration in a dedicated [guide](Insight-Tracing.md).
+Read more about Insight and Jaeger integration in a [dedicated guide](Insight-Tracing.md).

 ### API Specification